What types of parental rights and responsibilities arrangements are there?

 There are three basic arrangements for parental rights and responsibilities: shared, sole, and allocated.

-• Shared parental rights and responsibilities gives each parent an equal say in most or all of the decisions about the child’s wellbeing.1 That means parents have to make joint decisions about the major issues of the child’s life, like where the child will live and go to school.
-Parents who share parental rights and responsibilities have to keep each other informed about events or changes in the child’s life and consult each other (if possible) before making decisions related to raising the child.
-The child can live with one parent as the primary residence or it can be split between both parents.
-A child whose parents have this arrangement will divide his/her time between each parent’s house, but the time spent living at each parent’s house may not be equal.2
+Shared parental rights and responsibilities gives each parent an equal say in most or all of the decisions about the child’s wellbeing.1 That means parents have to make joint decisions about the major issues of the child’s life, like where the child will live and go to school.
+Parents who share parental rights and responsibilities have to keep each other informed about events or changes in the child’s life and consult each other, if possible, before making decisions related to raising the child.
+The child can live with one parent as the primary residence or the child’s residence can be split between both parents.
+The child’s time spent living at each parent’s house may not be equal.2

-• Sole parental rights and responsibilities means that one parent has the right to make all the decisions about the child’s wellbeing, and the child’s primary residence will be with that parent.3 The parent who is not granted sole rights and responsibilities still has to help pay for the child’s expenses (child support), and could be allowed to visit the child, but s/he is not allowed to make decisions about the child’s wellbeing.
-The judge will award sole parental rights and responsibilities if he or she believes shared parental rights and responsibilities might be harmful to the child.
+Sole parental rights and responsibilities means that one parent has the right to make all the decisions about the child’s wellbeing, and the child’s primary residence will be with that parent.3 The parent who is not granted sole rights and responsibilities still has to help pay for the child’s expenses and could be allowed to visit the child, but s/he is not allowed to make decisions about the child’s wellbeing.
+The judge will award sole parental rights and responsibilities if s/he believes shared parental rights and responsibilities might be harmful to the child.
 For example, the judge may award sole parental rights and responsibilities if one of the parents has been abusive.